DOCGroup/CoSMIC/README.md

     which lets you specify the output directory for the generated descriptors.

-2. For example, in case of PICML models, to generate component package descriptors, click on the icon that says “Generate Package Descriptors”.
+2. For example, in case of PICML models, to generate component package descriptors, click on the icon that says ï¿½Generate Package Descriptorsï¿½.
     It will generate the component packaging, deployment and configuration related descriptors.